5 Minutes Prep - 2 Hour Interactive Lesson!

 Halloween can be disconcerting for new immigrants and refugees who may not understand what it's all about.
 An important role for ESL teachers is helping students crack our cultural code.

-Here is a free, downloadable, copyright free lesson I created for a LINC 1 class that should be suitable for any low beginner class.
+Here is a free, downloadable lesson I created for a LINC 1 class that should be suitable for any low beginner class.
 If it's not right for your level, perhaps you could send a link of this page on to another teacher who might be able to use it.
-It's free after all.
+It's completely free for classroom teacher use.

 I'm a big fan of cutting things up and having students put them back together.
 I start the lesson by having students practice the vocabulary with a matching exercise: